fribyte-code/fribyte.no/README.md

 ## Deployment

-- The site is self-hosted on friBytes serveres.
-It's running Pengebingen.
+- The site is self-hosted on friByte's serveres (it's running Pengebingen).
 - When you push to `main` it deploys to Pengebingen.

 ## Things to know